NQF Releases Palliative Care Framework Document

 Document based on NCP’s Guidelines

-Pittsburgh, PA May 22, 2006 - The National Consensus Project for Quality Palliative Care (NCP) announced today that the National Quality Forum (NQF) has released A National Framework for Palliative and Hospice Care Quality Measurement and Reporting, a palliative care document based on and complementary to the NCP’s Clinical Practice Guidelines for Quality Palliative Care.
+The National Consensus Project for Quality Palliative Care (NCP) announced today that the National Quality Forum (NQF) has released A National Framework for Palliative and Hospice Care Quality Measurement and Reporting, a palliative care document based on and complementary to the NCP’s Clinical Practice Guidelines for Quality Palliative Care.

 The Framework is the culmination of the NQF’s Framework and Preferred Practices for a Palliative and Hospice Care Quality Project.